ucfoundation/tac/PRINCIPLES.md

 their solutions should have to look no further than the resources provided by the UCF, regardless of their software stack, platform or industry vertical.

-**Benefits**: The UCF should not be a "grab-bag" of projects, and projects do not need to be hosted in the CDF to interoperate with projects that are in the CDF.
-Projects in the CDF should either provide a unique benefit to the CDF or uniquely benefit from being in it.
+**Benefits**: The UCF should not be a "grab-bag" of projects, and projects do not need to be hosted in the UCF to interoperate with projects that are in the UCF.
+Projects in the UCF should either provide a unique benefit to the UCF or uniquely benefit from being in it.

 ## Revision History
-* Version 1.0: <dat>
+* Version 1.0: {date}
-    * Approved by TAC on <date>
+    * Approved by TAC on {date}